Clyde Barrow’s Childhood Home; Courtesy: @aaapanda

 Bonnie Parker’s Elementary School; Courtesy: What Knot, Creative Commons

-To see where Clyde grew up, head to 1221 Singleton Boulevard, where his father housed his family and business in a filling station.
+To see where Clyde grew up, head to 1221 Singleton Boulevard in Dallas, where his father housed his family and business in a filling station.
 The building is still there; however, there’s no marker to let visitors know what they’re seeing.

-Eagle Ford School (1601 Chalk Hill Road) is where Bonnie attended elementary school.
+Bonnie attended elementary school at the Eagle Ford School in Dallas.
 Her report card was found in the basement.

-The Wheeler-Murphy Monument (Dove Road at Highway 114) honors E.B.
+The Wheeler-Murphy Monument in Southlake honors E.B.
 Wheeler and H.D.
 Murphy, two lawmen who were killed by Bonnie and Clyde on Easter Sunday, April 1, 1934.
 Wheeler and Murphy thought they were helping stranded motorists but were shot when they approached the criminals’ vehicle.

 Currently a jewelry store at 404 S. Main Street, the Grapevine Home Bank was robbed by two of Clyde’s gang members on January 6, 1933.
 A follow-up investigation led police to a west Dallas home where Clyde killed Grapevine Sheriff Malcolm Davis.

-Clyde’s gravesite is located at Western Heights Cemetery (1617 Fort Worth Avenue) in west Dallas where he is buried next to his brother, “Buck.”
+Clyde’s gravesite is located at Western Heights Cemetery in west Dallas, where he is buried next to his brother, “Buck.”
 But be warned: There is a “no trespassing” sign and the gate is most always locked.